Concept information

 Definition

-- The inclusion of misinformation that blatantly contradicts the facts is thought to protect against the effect of other subtler misinformation on memory (Loftus, 1979).
+- A memory phenomenon observed when the inclusion of misinformation that blatantly contradicts the facts protects against the effects of other, subtler misinformation on memory (Loftus, 1979).

 Broader concept